 How much force or torque do you need to drive a screw into low-density or high-density materials?
 A low level of torque is required if you want to screw into the position of light wood, whereas a harder and tougher material would certainly warrant a higher torque in order to drive into it.

 The advantage of having a clutch system where there are multiple torque settings will enable you to ably apply more control over much force as required.
-Proper torque control will prevent over-stripping the screw, damage your bits, or even breaking or damaging the screw shaft.
+Proper torque control will prevent over-stripping the screw, damaging your bits, or even breaking or damaging the screw shaft.

 For cordless screwdrivers having clutch systems, the best options are: